robert-lieck/pythontemplatepackage/README.md

 List all required Python packages in `requirements.txt`.

 In `setup.py` replace the following:
-- `PythonTemplatePackage`: replace with the name of your package
+- `name="PythonTemplatePackage"`: replace with the name of your package
 - `version="..."`: the version of your package
 - `author="..."`: your name
 - `author_email="..."`: your email